colorstacksu/ColorStack/README.md

 ## Project Overview

-This project aims to create a Colorstack website for Kennesaw State University.
+This project aims to create a ColorStack website for Kennesaw State University.
 The website will serve as a platform for students to access various resources, participate in events, and connect with the community.

 ## Features